Share via

 whole foods ideas

-Nutrient Timing: Nutrient timing is important for both phases.
+Nutrient timing is important for both phases.
 Incorporating whole foods that support energy, recovery, and muscle growth is crucial for maximizing results.
-Including fibrous vegetables further enhances nutritional intake without adding excessive calories, proving especially beneficial during the calorie-restricted cutting phase.
+Including vegetables full of fiber further enhances nutritional intake without adding excessive calories.
+Which proves especially beneficial during the calorie-restricted cutting phase.

 Meal Timing Strategies